The Choir premieres new cycle of works by Michael Finnissy

 Posted on: 12 June 2019

 The Choir of St John’s continues its commitment to new music by premiering a new cycle of works by Composer In Residence Michael Finnissy.

 In 2017, British composer Michael Finnissy was approached to become the Composer In Residence of St John’s College, Cambridge.
-A composer renowned for exploring the relationship between different musical styles and mathematical structures, Michael was tasked to write choral music that would ‘ruffle feathers’ and challenge preconceptions about what choral music could sound like.
+Finnissy is a composer renowned for exploring the relationship between different musical styles and mathematical structures.

 ‘It’s a privilege and honour to write for the Choir of St John’s,’ says Michael.
 ‘I have always liked the Choir’s sound – strong, direct, passionate and communicative.
 They’ve risen to the challenges I have set them in my new compositions.’